 The vector search uses the following technologies:

-Probably, choosing FAISS for the vector storage wasn’t the best idea.
+Choosing FAISS for vector storage probably wasn’t the best idea.
 When I first started working on this topic, there were only a few well-documented solutions available, but things have changed now.
-Specifically, at that time with FAISS, it was difficult (or impossible) to perform filtering along with searching for documents similar to the query — what is called Hybrid search, where sparse vectors meets dense vectors.
-SOLR 9 now generally allows implementing such a search.
+Specifically, at that time with FAISS, it was difficult (or impossible) to perform filtering along with searching for documents similar to the query—what is called hybrid search, where sparse vectors meet dense vectors.
+Solr 9 now generally allows implementing such a search.

-See a very convenient table for the purpose: https://superlinked.com/vector-db-comparison/
+See a very convenient table for this purpose: https://superlinked.com/vector-db-comparison/

 index ='faiss_index_openai';